Michelle Obama: Family life

 The Obama family lived on Chicago's South Side, where Barack taught at the University of Chicago Law School.
-He was elected to the state senate in 1996, and to the US Senate in 2004.
+He was elected to the state senate in 1996 and to the U.S. Senate in 2004.
 They chose to keep their residence in Chicago after Barack's election rather than to move to Washington, DC, as they felt it was better for their daughters.
-Throughout her husband's 2008 campaign for US President, Michelle Obama made a "commitment to be away overnight only once a week – to campaign only two days a week and be home by the end of the second day" for their two daughters.
+Throughout her husband's 2008 campaign for U.S. president, Obama made a "commitment to be away overnight only once a week – to campaign only two days a week and be home by the end of the second day" for their two daughters.

 She once requested that her then-fiancé meet her prospective boss, Valerie Jarrett, when considering her first career move; Jarrett became one of her husband's closest advisors.
 The marital relationship has had its ebbs and flows; the combination of an evolving family life and beginning political career led to many arguments about balancing work and family.
 Barack Obama wrote in his second book, The Audacity of Hope: Thoughts on Reclaiming the American Dream, that "Tired and stressed, we had little time for conversation, much less romance."
 Despite their family obligations and careers, they continued to try to schedule "date nights" while they lived in Chicago.

 The Obamas' daughters attended the University of Chicago Laboratory Schools, a private school.
 As a member of the school's board, Michelle fought to maintain diversity in the school when other board members connected with the University of Chicago tried to reserve more slots for children of the university faculty.
 This resulted in a plan to expand the school to increase enrollment.
 In Washington, DC, Malia and Sasha attended Sidwell Friends School, after also considering Georgetown Day School.
 In 2008, Michelle said in an interview on The Ellen DeGeneres Show that they did not intend to have any more children.
-The Obamas received advice from past first ladies Laura Bush, Rosalynn Carter and Hillary Clinton about raising children in the White House.
+The Obamas received advice from past first ladies Laura Bush, Rosalynn Carter, and Hillary Clinton about raising children in the White House.
 Marian Robinson, Michelle's mother, moved in to the White House to assist with child care.